CarloSantos07/IntroToGithub/README.md

 ### 5. Create a branch titled "[student_name_s]-motivation"
     Find the documentation needed to
         - create a new branch with "your_name-motivation" as the title of the branch.
-        - create a directory called motivation.
+        - navigate to the directory/folder called motivation.
         - in that directory copy and paste your contact info
         - give your motivation for taking this course
         - describe your learning style